tk427/public/PowerShell/UselessStuff/README.md

   * Adds a randomized assortment of keypresses that the script can use.
  * Get-Countdown
    * Countdown to a predefied date/time.
+ * Write-Note
+   * Creates text file that is appended with notes on the fly.